caledavis/GPXRouteBuilder/README.md

 Plan a cycling trip with turn-by-turn navigation on your GPS.

 This tool was designed for personal use to fill a gap in the tools which currently exist for planning cycling trips.
+Since Garmin's BaseCamp is no longer regularly updated (and hasn't been for many years), I needed something to create GPX routes for my GPS device.

+It was entirely vibe-coded with Claude.
 ## What does this do?
-There are a lot of online route planners that produce GPX _tracks_.
-But there are no free ones which allow you to create GPX _routes_.
+There are a lot of online route planners that produce GPX _tracks_, with <trk> and <trkpt> elements.
+But there are no free ones which allow you to create GPX _routes_, with <rte> and <rtept> elements.
 This one does.

-In other words, it produces GPX routes where the routes are defined as <rte> and the route points as <rtept> elements.
 ## What are GPX waypoints, tracks, and routes?
 A GPX file contains waypoints, tracks, and routes.
 They serve different purposes.
 - A waypoint is simply a point on a map, such as a cafe or your home address.